 The backbone of the Project is documentation.
 You will begin with documentation, proceed by documenting what you are doing and why, and end with a document that reports on what you have achieved and what you have learned.
 This strategy gives you the means of organizing your priorities, keeping your team-members abreast of all new thinking and development, keeps a record of your decisions and rationales, and provides a means of evaluating what you’ve achieved.

-We will meet every Friday morning.
-Additionally, your team will meet itself, and you’ll meet with the instructor, many more times along the way.
+We will meet every Friday afternoon.
+Additionally, your team will meet itself, and you’ll meet with the instructor as often as needed.
 Assignments from Friday are generally due Wednesday morning the following week, unless otherwise noted.
 The following is a rough outline for the project: